-During final matches, the red and green pillars will be set up on the race track as the traffic signs.
-The distance between the track borders will be always 1000 mm (+/- 100 mm for the International Final).
+During Obstacle Challenge rounds, the red and green pillars will be set up on the racetrack as the traffic signs.
+The distance between the track borders will be always 1000 mm (+/- 10 mm for the International Final).

 Figure 9.
-Examples of the game field for the final matches
+Examples of the game field for Obstacle Challenge rounds

-The starting position of the car and the positions of the coloured pillars could be chosen by the following procedure (assuming that the match driving direction was determined separately):
+The starting position of the car and the positions of the coloured pillars could be chosen by the following procedure (assuming that the round driving direction was determined separately):

 Toss the coin twice to determine a section where the single traffic sign will be located.
-The figure below shows which section corresponds to which combination of tosses (e.g. "tails & heads" means that the first toss is tails and the second one is heads).
+The figure below shows which section corresponds to which combination of tosses (e.g., "tails & heads" means that the first toss is tails and the second one is heads).